Chromatic splitting for the $K(2)$-local sphere at $p=2$: Height cohomology calculations

 \section{Height $2$ cohomology calculations}

 In this section we collect together some calculations of the group cohomology of $\GG_2$ and many of its closed subgroups.
-Much of the material here is either background for, or a consequence of, the following result.
-Let $G$ be a closed subgroup of $\GG_2$ containing $\SS_2^1$ as a normal subgroup.
-Then the inclusion of $\WW \to E_0\cong \WW[[u_1]]$ of continuous $G$-modules yields an isomorphism
+Here we will focus on cohomology with coefficients in the Witt vectors $\WW = W(\FF_4)$ and related quotient and subrings.
+The main result is \Cref{thm:cohS21} which gives a structure result for $H_c^\ast(\SS_2^1,\ZZ_2)$.

-See \fullref{thm:const} below.
-This is a remarkable simplification and at the heart of much of what we can prove in $K(2)$-local homotopy theory.
+We will extend the calculations to other coefficients in the next section, when we prove \Cref{conj:chrom-vanish} in the case $n=p=2$.